Innovate everywhere with intelligent business applications

 When we think of Microsoft Business Applications, there is a diverse array of software applications that integrate with each other in perfect harmony.
 This enables solution architects to organize a perfect solution using the Microsoft platform.
-As consultants, power users, decision-makers we should be aware of these technologies and how they can be used to increase productivity in their projects or organizations.
+As consultants, power users, and decision-makers we should be aware of these technologies and how they can be used to increase productivity in their projects or organizations.

 In this part, we are discussing business event introduction, categories, and their uses.